mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 head(fail.s)
 ```

-The rows of the result are the channel numbers, and the columns tell us how many channels appear in our summary data, and either the number (n) or sumulative length (l) of template, complement and 2d reads from each channel.
+The rows of the result are the channel numbers, and the columns tell us how many channels appear in our summary data, and either the number (n) or cumulative length (l) of template, complement and 2d reads from each channel.

 We can plot these: